Pikaday/Pikaday/README.md

 * `bound` automatically show/hide the datepicker on `field` focus (default `true` if `field` is set)
 * `position` preferred position of the datepicker relative to the form field, e.g.: `top right`, `bottom right` **Note:** automatic adjustment may occur to avoid datepicker from being displayed outside the viewport, see [positions example][] (default to 'bottom left')
 * `format` the default output format for `.toString()` and `field` value (requires [Moment.js][moment] for custom formatting)
+* `acceptedFormats` an array of format strings that are acceptable for input (uses [Moment.js multiple format][moment multiple formats] for custom formatting)
 * `defaultDate` the initial date to view when first opened
 * `setDefaultDate` make the `defaultDate` the initial selected value
 * `firstDay` first day of the week (0: Sunday, 1: Monday, etc)